-In accordance with ASC Topic 350, Intangibles - Goodwill and Other, we evaluate the carrying value of our indefinite-lived assets, including goodwill, at least annually or more frequently whenever events or changes in circumstances indicate that the asset may be impaired, or in the case of goodwill, that the fair value of the reporting unit is below its carrying amount.
+In accordance with ASC Topic 350, Intangibles - Goodwill and Other ("ASC 350"), we evaluate the carrying value of our indefinite-lived assets, including goodwill, at least annually or more frequently whenever events or changes in circumstances indicate that the asset may be impaired, or in the case of goodwill, that the fair value of the reporting unit is less than its carrying amount.
 Impairment tests are performed annually during the fourth quarter and are performed at the reporting unit level.
 Our annual process for evaluating goodwill requires us to perform a qualitative assessment for all reporting units not subjected directly to the two-step goodwill impairment test.
 The qualitative factors evaluated by the Company include: economic conditions of the local business environment, overall financial performance, sensitivity analysis from the most recent Step 1 fair value test, and other entity specific factors as deemed appropriate.
 If we determine the two-step goodwill impairment test is appropriate, the first step involves comparing the fair value of a reporting unit to its carrying amount, including goodwill, after any long-lived asset impairment charges.
 Generally, the fair value represents discounted projected future cash flows and market multiple of earnings.
 If the potential for impairment exists, a second step is performed to determine whether there is a goodwill impairment, and if so, the amount of the loss.
-This step revalues all assets and liabilities of the reporting unit to their current fair value and then compares the implied fair value of the goodwill, an impairment loss is recognized in an amount equal to the excess.
+This step revalues all assets and liabilities of the reporting unit to their current fair value and then compares the implied fair value of the reporting unit's goodwill to the carrying amount of that goodwill.
+If the carrying amount of the reporting unit's goodwill exceeds the implied fair value of the goodwill, an impairment loss is recognized in an amount equal to the excess.

-As of December 31, 2015, the Consolidated Balance Sheet includes goodwill of \$685.2 million and acquired intangible assets, net of accumulated amortization, of \$168.0 million.
-Our annual impairment test for the year ended December 31, 2015 and 2014 indicated that there were no impairments.
-As a result of our annual impairment test for the year ended December 31, 2013, we recorded non-cash goodwill impairment charges of \$18.4 million.
-See Note 8, Goodwill and Acquired Intangible Assets, Net, to the Consolidated Financial Statements for additional information regarding these charges.
+As of December 31, 2016, the Consolidated Balance Sheet includes goodwill of \$689.7 million and acquired intangible assets, net of accumulated amortization, of \$165.3 million.
+Our annual impairment tests for the years ended December 31, 2016, 2015 and 2014 indicated that there were no impairments.
 Determining the fair value of reporting units requires significant management judgment in estimating future cash flows and assessing potential market and economic conditions.
-It is reasonably possible that our operations will not perform as expected, or that estimates or assumptions could change, which may result in the recording of additional material non-cash impairment charges during the year in which these determinations take place.
+It is reasonably possible that our operations will not perform as expected, or that estimates or assumptions could change, which may result in the recording of material non-cash impairment charges during the year in which these determinations take place.